HS8JCV/MMDVM_HS_Hat/README.md

 - Add Inductor for External VCO
 - Changed resistor and capacitor loop filter value
 - Changed Lowpass filter circuit and value
-- All value from simulation result.

 ## BOM
 * All necessary parts for the Revision 1.1 board can be ordered at Mouser using the following [shopping cart](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=780b8eac44)
 * All necessary parts for the Revision 1.2 board can be ordered at Mouser using the following [shopping cart](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=035e777242)
 * There is also a light version of revision 1.2 without the reset switch, 2.54mm headers and SMA connector [Link](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=3f7d0256e1)
 Please note that the onboard ceramic antenna is not supplied by Mouser and therefore missing in the carts.
-* All necessary parts for the Revision 1.2.1 board can be ordered at Mouser using the following [Comming soon]
+* All necessary parts for the Revision 1.2.1(VHF) board can be ordered at Mouser using the following [Comming soon]

 Either the ADF7021 or the ADF7021-N can be used.
 Define the proper version in the firmware!